ALTI-PRO/BERT-LLM-Router/README.md

 # BERT-Based LLM Classifier

-This repository contains a simple example of how to build a binary classifier using a pre-trained BERT model from TensorFlow Hub.
+This repository contains an example of how to build a binary classifier using a pre-trained BERT model from TensorFlow Hub.
 The classifier is designed to analyze text input and assign it to one of two classes.

 ## Dataset